stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

  ideas?

   - What does Jesus’ Resurrection show us about:
    - God
    - Eternal life
    - Jesus

-  - How can you remember and witness to the above with other Christians this Easter?
+4. How can you remember and witness to the above with other Christians this Easter?

-4. How do we apply this knowledge to our life?